 Place in the freezer for at least 2-4 more hours before serving, if you like a firm texture.

 This year, fruity frozen desserts are in.
 From cherries to blueberries, raspberries to strawberries, and every fruit in between, frozen fruity desserts are the best way to close out a summer meal.

 If you can’t get enough once you’ve tried this delicious dessert, be sure to check out a few more of our favorite recipes below:

-- Paleo Mango Ice Cream is a great option for those of you who are on a paleo or vegan diet.
+- Paleo Mango Ice Cream is a great option for those of you who are on a paleo diet.

 - For an unusual and refreshing combination, consider trying our Strawberry and Goat Cheese Sherbet.